-The all-day event features workshops, a keynote speaker, expert-led tours of our Wisconsin Native Plant Garden, an extensive resource packet, and ample time for Q&A. Presentations cover a wide range of topics: garden design and maintenance, native plants, rain gardens, woodland gardens, and gardening for birds and pollinators, healthy lawns, trees and shrubs, and many more.
+The all-day event features expert-led workshops, a keynote speaker, tours of the Wisconsin Native Plant Garden, an extensive resource packet, and ample time for Q&A. Presentations cover a wide range of topics: garden design, native trees and shrubs, citizen science in your garden, garden planting and maintenance, native plants for birds, native plant identification, hardscaping, and understanding garden ecology through art.

 Native by Design: Gardening for a Sustainable Future